advaith1/howtodiscord/docs/accounts.md

 ![Register Button](https://cdn.discordapp.com/attachments/328217116924837889/356439652678500362/image.jpg)

 After that, fill in the required information, and then BOOM!
 Your discord account is ready to go!
+Go on and chat with friends without limits!
+There you go!